BoyoLabs/Lexl/README.md

 https://gemini.google.com/gem/1tjKNryMjVKAs9I3vKVtZtJZ1DZ8t_rms?usp=sharing

+Though, I suggest creating your own gem or downloading the raw .cdl.md and uploading it yourself with it -- it makes it easier to access later.
+This link is for if you want to test it out.

 This repo is considered complete unless there is a lot of discussion that requires modification.

 Other ways to use: